 I don’t know what it’s like to actually plan on going bra shopping.
 If I see one I like, I get it but I’m rotating like four bras because that’s all I really need.
 I mean I have more than 4 but do I reeeaaallllly need them?
 Those Victoria Secret semi-annual sales are for the birds.
 I’ve only found one good bra at those sales.
 One time I went to one of those sales and it was like 2 bras in the A cup bin.
 A cups get no love!

 2. Bras hurt

 You know what doesn’t hurt?
 Socks.
 Why?
 Because socks aren’t lined with wires and padded to give you three times your actual shoe size.
 I bought a bra so padded once, it not only hurt but I swear it flattened them even more.

 I think my A cup sisters can agree the seconds we save getting dressed by omitting the bra gives us more lotion time.
 When was the last time you seen an ashy small-breasted woman?
 Exactly.
 One time my best friend literally took off her bra as we crossed the street.
-I was amazed.
-I was floored.
-I needed to beat her time.
+I was amazed, floored, and needed to beat her time.
 She did it so quick yet discreet, I knew only a small-breasted woman could master that technique.

 It’s important that we openly and loudly discuss that not all bodies are created equal.
 It’s the beauty living in a heterogeneous society; we can be different, we are different.
-As women we can admire one another’s physique without being envious.
-I can admit I do it.
+As women, we can admire one another’s physique without being envious.
 I can look at Amber Rose and admire her curves but still love mines.
-I also had to find someone whose body shape is similar to mines and embrace her confidence: Aaliyah & Teyana Taylor.
+I also had to find women whose body shape is similar to mines and embrace their confidence: Aaliyah & Teyana Taylor.
 When I look at those women, lawd, lawd, LAWD!